Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Introduction

 Fujimoto et al. \cite{fujimoto2018addressing} have shown that the DDPG algorithm suffers from a critical issue of overestimation of network bias due to function approximation error and leads to sub-optimal policy.
 The authors have also provided an approach to address the function approximation error in actor-critic methods and termed the new algorithm as Twin Delayed Deep Deterministic Policy Gradient (TD3).
-Some recent work involving the application of TD3 algorithm involves motion planning of robot manipulators, half- cheetah robot as an intelligent agent to run across a field, etc. \cite{kim2020motion,dankwa2019modeling}.
-Inspiring from these, this paper presents a comparative simulation study of the two actor-critic methods, namely TD3 and DDPG, for the optimal control of reactor temperature in the batch transesterification processes.
-Specifically, we propose a control strategy based on TD3, for the control of reactor temperature in batch Transesterification processes.
-We also propose novel reward functions structure analogous to PI and PID controllers to aid the agent in better learning.
-We have also compared the results of actor-critic methods with RL algorithms with discrete action spaces.
-To the best our knowledge (i) TD3 algorithm has not been applied for the control of the chemical process, and (ii) such a comprehensive study involving the comparison of RL based algorithms with continuous and discrete action spaces has also not been reported in literature in the context of the process control.
-The analysis show the advantages of the TD3 algorithm in terms of tracking performance, control effort and computational cost when compared to the well known DDPG algorithm in controlling transesterification process.
+Some recent work involving the application of TD3 algorithm involves motion planning of robot manipulators, half cheetah robot as an intelligent agent to run across a field, etc. \cite{kim2020motion,dankwa2019modeling}.
+Further, some of the recent studies in the literature have also indicated the advantage of having an ensemble multiple actors in actor-critic RL frameworks for improving optimal policy.
+In a multi-actor architecture, overall policy is obtained by amalgamating the results of parallel training of multi-actor networks \cite{liu2020reinforcement}.

+Inspiring from these, this paper presents a novel actor-critic framework termed as twin actor twin delayed deep deterministic (TATD3) policy gradient learning, combining TD3 and multi-actor frameworks, for the control of the batch process.